oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

     the network over which protocol participants communicate.
 They can eavesdrop on, manipulate, and spoof messages, except when these are properly protected by cryptographic methods (e.g., TLS).
-    Network attacker can also block arbitrary messages.
+    Network attackers can also block arbitrary messages.

 These attackers conform to the attacker model that was used in formal analysis efforts for OAuth [@arXiv.1601.01229].
 Previous attacks on